asutherland/glodastrophe/README.md

 ```
 - Serve the contents of this repo via http on localhost somehow.
 Here's an
   example of the site I added to my /etc/apache2/sites-available as
-  glodastrophe.conf and then enable via "a2ensite glodastrophe":
+  glodastrophe.conf and then enabled via "a2ensite glodastrophe".
+Your paths
+  will vary.
 ```
 <VirtualHost *:80>
   ServerName glodastrophe